 EERE has standards for its social media: blogs, Facebook, Flickr, Twitter, Vimeo, and YouTube.
 If you have questions about social media, contact your office's media team contact.

-Any program may run a blog.
+Any office may run a blog.
 See the blog standards for the requirements and best practices.

 Offices may post videos on the DOE Vimeo channel.

 Offices may not have their own YouTube channels, but they may post videos on the DOE YouTube channel.

 If you want your video posted on DOE's YouTube channel, follow the guidance on the video page.

 Some high-level EERE programs, like Solar Decathlon, have their own YouTube channels.
 Please e-mail your media team contact if you believe your website requires its own independent channel.